shenlab-sinai/ngsplotdb/README.txt

 	C. "'" in Arabidopsis Tair10 gene names.
 4. No UCSC Refseq annotation in zebrafish genome.
 5. CORES, defined at the beginning of genDB.sh, is the threads used in the pipeline.
 Now I set it as 4.
+6. NPVer is defined at the beginning of genDB.sh.